dturevski/olive-gui/yacpdb/indexer/indexer.md

    *Example*: [Twins = 27](http://yacpdb.org/#435307)

-* `ZilahiPiece(PIECE actor, BOOLEAN passive)`
+* `ZilahiPiece(PIECE actor, BOOLEAN unmoved)`

-   In one line of play **actor** is making the final move.
-In another line of play this piece is captured. **passive** flag is set true when it is captured while not having made a move (being circe-reborn and such is not considered active move).
+   In one line of play **actor** is making the final move for the side that is to complete the sipulation (checkmates or stalemates, not refutes the try).
+In another line of play this piece is captured. **unmoved** flag is set true when it is captured while not having made a move (being circe-reborn and such is not considered active move).

    *Example*: [ZilahiPiece(wR, true)](http://yacpdb.org/#88498)